odysseyhack/mvp-workshop/README.md

 * Track all green energy outputs

 Decentralized validators platform allowing authorities to propose and achieve consensus on:
-* Certification of new small-scale green energy producers,
+* Certification of new small-scale green energy producers by:
+  * Processing requests for new locations coming from the Public web dashboard
-  * Monitor the network
+  * Monitoring the network
-  * Detect potential frauds by calculating the risk associated to each output
+  * Detecting potential frauds by calculating the risk associated to each output
-  * Re-send risky location to the certification queue
+  * Re-sending risky location to the certification queue
-  * Detect potential producers which are not certified in the system, but their smart meters show similar patterns as the ones which are already certified
+  * Detecting potential producers which are not certified in the system, but their smart meters show similar patterns as the ones which are already certified
 * Adding new PV devices with all needed parameters to the blockchain
 * Granting access to the new validator or revoking access to the existing one
 * Adding a new credible third-party source of information (such as the weather provider API)